Last Updated on April 24, 2022

 What Is Cider?

-Cider is an alcoholic drink that has been made using apple juice, which has been fermented (sounds gross but is absolutely delicious!).
+Cider is an alcoholic drink that has been made using apple juice, which has been fermented (it may sound gross but is absolutely delicious!).
 Cider is more common in the UK than in the US – and you may know it better as “hard cider”.
 Cider can come in a range of flavors and alcoholic strengths.

 Learn more about: Is Apple Cider Vinegar Gluten-Free?